justinwyh/DTP-Source/README.md

 4. Replace "from pysot." with "from PySOT.pysot" and replace "from toolkit." with "from PySOT.toolkit." in all Python files under DTP_Data\Source\PySOT
 5. Start the program and update the DTP data path in the program.
 # Build DTP from scratch
-Please reference [here](https://developer.dji.com/windows-sdk/documentation/application-development-workflow/workflow-integrate.html) and the download the SDK [here](https://developer.dji.com/windows-sdk/downloads).
+Please reference [here](https://developer.dji.com/windows-sdk/documentation/application-development-workflow/workflow-integrate.html) and then download the SDK [here](https://developer.dji.com/windows-sdk/downloads).
 # References
 https://github.com/STVIR/pysot/